Code-Institute-Submissions/get-your-greens/README.md

 The implementation of the footer is as planned, except that the social media links and contact information are displayed vertically instead of horizontally.
 When the user clicks on the social media icons, a new tab opens.

+## Development

+### Technologies used

+- Gitpod was used as the Integrated Development Environment

+- Hypertext Markup Language was used to describe the content of the website.

+- Cascading Stylesheets were used to style the content on the website.

+- The version control software GIT was used during the development process

 ## Testing

 ### Code Validation